Superior comfort and style make them easy to love. Receive high praise for their supportive sole and insulation.

 Some slipper footbeds are lined with memory foam to provide effective cushioning.
 Other styles feature footbeds made of wool to offer comfort and protection for the foot.

 The sole of your slippers plays an important role in preventing slips and falls around the house.
 Look for a style with a non-skid sole.
-You should avoid slippers with a completely smooth rubber sole because it won’t provide enough traction when you’re walking on slick flooring like hardwood or tile.
+You should avoid slippers with a completely smooth rubber sole because they won’t provide enough traction when you’re walking on slick flooring like hardwood or tile.

 If you want to wear your slippers outside to take out the garbage or perform other quick chores, look for a sole that’s specifically designed for indoor/outdoor use.
 In most cases, they’ll have a thicker, textured sole that allows for more protection and traction when you’re walking outdoors.